vicajilau/event_flutter_template/README.md

 ### 📅 Event Management

-- **Multi-day Agenda**: Support for complex event schedules with multiple tracks and sessions
+- **Multi-day Agenda**: Support for complex event schedules with multiple days, tracks and/or sessions
 - **Speaker Profiles**: Comprehensive speaker information with photos and social links
 - **Sponsor Management**: Multi-tier sponsor display with logos and descriptions
 - **Venue Information**: Complete venue details with location and accessibility information
+- **Location Integration**: Users can access venue location with integrated map support and navigation features
 - **Session Types**: Support for keynotes, talks, workshops, networking sessions, and more
 - **Real-time Updates**: Content updates through GitHub without app redeployment